 When this fails get an even bigger branch and employ more help - if you can find anyone who wants to paddle in muddy water, with Water Warthogs!

 The sticks being used by the tracker are below the minimum calibre for most African countries.

 After and hour or so (or even years) if you are very very lucky you will get your specimen of the fabled Water Warthog.

 Time to look and examine this very rare beast.

 Note the entry wound from the 8ft long 3inch diameter branch, great branch placement!

 - The theory behind stirring the water is to lift food out of the mud on the bottom of the water hole.
-This in turn will entice (you hope) the hogs out of their under water burrows, as they can't pass up a free meal.
+This in turn will entice, you hope, the hogs out of their under water burrows, as they just can't pass up a free meal.
 It should be noted that more people in the water is better but the chances of serious injury to one of the party are greatly increased.

 - One last point, you don't have to be mad to hunt this species but it sure as hell helps.

 African Hunting Articles